sangeetaB521/sangeetaB521/README.md

 # Hi there, I'm Sangeeta Bhandarkar 👋

-I'm a Biotechnology graduate with a passion for data analysis and transforming complex data into actionable insights.
+I'm a Biotechnology graduate with a passion for data analytics and transforming complex data into actionable insights.
 I aim to leverage data to solve real-world problems across various fields and industries.

 ## 🔧 Technologies & Tools
 - Python